mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'handlers' => [
                 'myHandlerName' => [
                     'type' => 'fingersCrossed',
                     'options' => [
                         'handler' => [], // Required: Registered Handler to wrap
                         'activationStrategy' => 'my-service', // Optional: Strategy which determines when this handler takes action.
 Must be either the error level or configured ActivationStrategyInterface service
                         'bufferSize' => 0, // Optional: How many entries should be buffered at most, beyond that the oldest items are removed from the buffer.
                         'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not 'stopBuffering' => true, // Optional: Whether the handler should stop buffering after being triggered (default true)
                         'passthruLevel' => null, // Optional: Minimum level to always flush to handler on close, even if strategy not triggered

                         'formatter' => [], // Optional: Formatter for the handler.
                         'processors' => [], // Optional: Processors for the handler.
+                    ],
                 ],
             ],
         ],